everydayrails/everyday-rails/about.markdown

 However, I feel like there's something missing in the multitude of existing Rails books, podcasts, blogs, and mailing lists.
 From my observations while helping other people get up and running with Rails, I can see how there would be a disconnect between the materials out there for the _very_ beginner and for developers who've got a laundry list of gems they've published on GitHub.
 I want to help those people who have figured out the basics but are looking for help with the next steps.

+For more background on Everyday Rails, you may enjoy [my reflections on this site's 10th birthday] from May, 2020.

+[my reflections on this site's 10th birthday]:/2020/05/18/everyday-rails-10th-birthday.html

 ## The plan

 My goal is to share general, pragmatic tips to show how I use Rails (almost) every day to get stuff done on the job.
 I'll focus mostly on making things using Ruby on Rails, attempting to glean a better understanding of why the plugins, gems, and other Ruby parts do what they do to help me make as good an application as I can.
 If you learn something in the process, all the better.